 A debt relief order costs £90 – and undergoing a debt relief order may have a negative effect on your credit rating.

-An IVA is a formal arrangement between you and your creditors, arranged by an insolvency practitioner (IP), where you agree to pay a regular sum of money for a period of usually five or six years to pay off all or part of your debts.
+An individual voluntary arrangement (IVA) is a formal arrangement between you and your creditors, arranged by an insolvency practitioner (IP), where you agree to pay a regular sum of money for a period of usually 5 or 6 years to pay off all or part of your debts.
 Any remaining debt after this time is written off.
 75% of creditors (by value) need to agree to the terms of the IVA for it to be processed.

 An IVA is a significant undertaking, in that if you do not keep up the repayments, the insolvency practitioner could apply to make you bankrupt.
 Also, if you own your own home, your creditors may demand that a charge is placed on your property so that they receive their share of your debt when you sell your home.
 The full details of your IVA will be discussed with the insolvency practitioner, so it is important to ensure you are aware of the ramifications of such an undertaking.